 Curtis loves being part of the Hamlet Homes family and couldn’t ask for a better place to work.
-Curtis is the Warranty and Quality Manager and spends most of his days making sure we deliver great homes and that we deliver a great experience to our home buyers.
+Curtis is the Warranty and Quality Manager and spends most of his days making sure we deliver great homes and a great experience to our home buyers.

 Warranty Service Representative

 Guy Cordon was born in Encino, California on November 13, 1965.
-He is the youngest of three, having two older sisters.
-Guy grew up moving quite often as his dad was in construction and home was where the work was.
-He lived in Arizona, Northern California, Oregon and as a teenager, the family moved back to Southern California.
+He is the youngest of three and has two older sisters.
+Guy grew up moving quite often as his dad was in construction, and home was where the work was.
+He lived in Arizona, Northern California, Oregon, and as a teenager, the family moved back to Southern California.